alexandra-frca/bayesianlearning/HSMC inference/README.md

 The file `adaptive_multi_dim_cosine_sum.py` uses the space occupation construction to choose the measurement times adaptively (as opposed to picking them randomly and offline as in `multi_dim_cosine_sum.py`).

-The file `incremental_multi_dim_cosine_sum.py` performs offline inference while tendentially increasing the evolution times, loosely reproducing the trend of the adaptive strategy.
+The file `incremental_multi_dim_cosine_sum.py` performs offline inference while tendentially increasing the evolution times, adapting the inference process of `multi_dim_cosine_sum.py` to loosely reproduce the trend of the adaptive strategy.